Senior Pensions Consultant

 Denmark has a standalone agreement with the EU broadly on the terms of the Brussels I Recast Regulation.
 The position between EU member states; Iceland, Norway and Switzerland; and, until Brexit, the UK; is governed in similar terms by the Lugano Convention of 2007.
 This does not, however, contain the innovations introduced in the Brussels I Recast Regulation, for example, to address the 'Italian torpedo' issue.

-These rules continue to apply in respect of the UK until the end of the implementation period, 31 December 2020.
+These rules continued to apply in respect of the UK until the end of the implementation period, 31 December 2020.

 It is unclear whether the same is true in relation to Iceland, Norway and Switzerland, as the Withdrawal Agreement does not include similar transitional provision for the Lugano Convention as for the Brussels I Recast Regulation.
 The UK has passed a statutory instrument which provides that, for its part, it will continue to apply the Lugano Convention rules to proceedings begun before the end of the implementation period, but it cannot dictate the approach of other Convention parties.

-Beyond the transitional arrangements, unless a new deal is agreed, the starting point is that these international arrangements will no longer apply to the UK.
+Beyond the transitional arrangements, as there is no agreement on these issues in the TCA, the starting point is that these international arrangements will no longer apply to the UK.
 Unlike the Rome I and Rome II Regulations on applicable law, the Brussels I Recast Regulation and Lugano Convention do operate on the basis of mutual reciprocity between states.
 As a result, these instruments will no longer assist if, for example, a party to an English jurisdiction clause finds that its counterparty has issued proceedings in breach of that clause in an EU member state.
-A no-deal Brexit after the end of the implementation period would therefore increase the risk of disputes about which country's courts have jurisdiction to hear a case.
+There is therefore now an increased risk of disputes about which country's courts have jurisdiction to hear a case.

-The UK is exploring a range of options to address this issue.
-These include seeking to join the Lugano Convention in its own right, which is widely considered to be the 'next best' option after a new agreement mirroring the Brussels I Recast Regulation and which is necessary in any event to protect the position in relation to Iceland, Norway and Switzerland.
+The UK has been pursuing a range of options to address this issue.
+These include applying to join the Lugano Convention in its own right, which is widely considered to be the 'next best' option in the absence of a new agreement mirroring the Brussels I Recast Regulation and which is necessary in any event to protect the position in relation to Iceland, Norway and Switzerland.
 However, this requires consent of all contracting parties, including the EU.
-While Iceland, Norway and Switzerland have stated that they support the UK in rejoining Lugano, the position of the EU member states remains uncertain.
+Iceland, Norway and Switzerland have stated that they support the UK in its application to rejoin Lugano.
+However, the position of the EU member states remains uncertain: although the fact that the TCA was agreed may mean that it is now more likely that the EU will give its agreement to the UK rejoining Lugano in the coming months, there are no guarantees.

-Importantly, the UK is acceding in its own right to the Hague Convention - something it is entitled to do unilaterally.
-This is expected to take effect from 1 January 2021.
+Importantly, the UK has acceded in its own right to the Hague Convention – something it was entitled to do unilaterally.
+This took effect from 1 January 2021.

 The Hague Convention, to which all EU member states are party, requires the court designated in an exclusive jurisdiction agreement to hear the case and generally prevents courts of other contracting states from hearing parallel proceedings.
-It will therefore go some of the way to plugging the gap left by the Brussels I Recast Regulation in a no-deal scenario.
-Accession is also necessary to preserve the UK's position in relation to the non-EU Hague Convention parties: Mexico, Montenegro and Singapore.
+It will therefore go some of the way to plugging the gap left by the Brussels I Recast Regulation.
+Accession was also necessary to preserve the UK's position in relation to the non-EU Hague Convention parties: Mexico, Montenegro and Singapore.

-As a result, parties may consider preferring exclusive jurisdiction clauses in their contracts.
+As a result, parties may now consider preferring exclusive jurisdiction clauses in their contracts.
 We can advise on whether such a clause is likely to be suitable for a particular transaction.
 For example, it needs to be taken into account that the protection offered by the Hague Convention is inferior to Brussels I Recast in a number of respects.
 Just one of these is its restriction to exclusive jurisdiction clauses - and for these purposes, an 'asymmetric' jurisdiction agreement of the type discussed above is not included.
-Hague may also not assist if a defendant domiciled in the EU is sued in its own member state in breach of an exclusive jurisdiction clause in favour of a UK court, as in that situation there would be a conflict between the rules in Hague and Brussels I Recast.
+Hague may also not assist in certain circumstances where a defendant domiciled in the EU is sued in its own member state in breach of an exclusive jurisdiction clause in favour of a UK court, as there may be a conflict between the rules in Hague and Brussels I Recast.

-There is also an ongoing debate about whether the UK being party to the Hague Convention in its own right from 1 January 2021 will provide protection in relation to exclusive jurisdiction clauses entered before that date but since 1 October 2015, while the UK was a party to the Hague Convention or treated as such by way of its (former) EU membership.
-Businesses which have existing exclusive jurisdiction clauses which they would like to continue to rely upon may consider re-agreeing those clauses on or after 1 January 2021, perhaps by way of a supplemental agreement, assuming all counterparties are amenable to this.
-It may also be possible, in new contracts, to agree that the parties will take this step.
+There is an ongoing debate about whether the UK being party to the Hague Convention in its own right from 1 January 2021 provides protection in relation to exclusive jurisdiction clauses which were entered before that date but since 1 October 2015, while the UK was a party to the Hague Convention or treated as such by way of its (former) EU membership, or whether the Hague Convention will only assist in relation to exclusive jurisdiction clauses agreed on or after 1 January 2021.
+Businesses which have existing exclusive jurisdiction clauses which they would like to continue to rely upon may consider re-agreeing those clauses now, perhaps by way of a supplemental agreement, assuming all counterparties are amenable to this.
+Specialist advice should be sought on how to draft any such agreement to maximise the chances that it will be effective.

 It should also be remembered that, even in the absence of protection under international instruments, many EU member states, such as France, Spain and Germany, have national laws which respect parties' freedom to choose which courts should hear their disputes - as is the position under English law.
 Businesses with concerns, either at transactional stage or when a dispute arises, about whether an English jurisdiction clause will be respected in another jurisdiction in which a claim may be brought, should seek local law advice about the approach of that jurisdiction.

-Under the current system the English courts are prevented by EU law from granting anti-suit injunctions to stop a party from breaching an English jurisdiction agreement by bringing proceedings in another member state court.
-In a no-deal scenario, it is likely that the English courts would regain this power, which may further mitigate some of the risks in this area.
+Under the pre-Brexit system, the English courts were prevented by EU law from granting anti-suit injunctions to stop a party from breaching an English jurisdiction agreement by bringing proceedings in another member state court.
+It is likely that the English courts will now regain this power, which may further mitigate some of the risks in this area.

-As with jurisdiction, the key instruments in this area at present are the Brussels I Recast Regulation and the Lugano Convention.
-The Brussels I Recast Regulation in particular has established an effective, streamlined procedure for the mutual recognition and enforcement of judgments between member states.
+As with jurisdiction, the key pre-Brexit instruments in this area were the Brussels I Recast Regulation and the Lugano Convention.
+The Brussels I Recast Regulation in particular has established an effective, streamlined procedure for the mutual recognition and enforcement of judgments between EU member states.

-Any party who currently has the benefit of an unenforced judgment which they may need to enforce in an EU member state or Lugano Convention contracting state should also take advice now on their options.
-In the EU27, it will generally continue to be possible to enforce such a judgment under the Brussels I Recast regime, as the proceedings giving rise to the judgment will by definition already have started.
-However, as noted above, there is uncertainty as regards the position in Lugano states.
-In addition, if the EEO regime applies - for example, because a party has obtained a default judgment - consideration will need to be given to applying for an EEO certificate by 31 December 2020, because the Withdrawal Act transitional arrangements for the EEO regime require that application to have been made by the end of the implementation period.
+Any party who currently has the benefit of an unenforced judgment which they may need to enforce in an EU member state or Lugano Convention contracting state should take advice on their options.
+In the EU27, it will generally continue to be possible to enforce such a judgment, and judgments given for some time yet to come in proceedings which are already ongoing, under the Brussels I Recast regime, as the proceedings giving rise to the judgment will have started before 31 December 2020.
+However, as noted above, there is uncertainty as regards the position in some of the Lugano states.
+It will only be possible to continue to use the EEO regime, for example for enforcing a default judgment, where an EEO certificate was applied for by 31 December 2020, because the Withdrawal Act transitional arrangements for the EEO regime required that application to have been made by the end of the implementation period.

-Beyond the transitional arrangements, the starting point in a no-deal scenario is that these mechanisms will fall away.
-Enforcement of UK judgments in the EU27 and Lugano Convention contracting states will therefore become more complicated than at present.
+Beyond the transitional arrangements, the starting point is that these mechanisms have now fallen away for the UK.
+Enforcement of UK judgments in the EU27 and Lugano Convention contracting states will therefore become more complicated than before.

 The UK's accession to the Hague Convention will, again, provide some measure of protection.
 The Convention generally requires any judgment granted by the court specified in an exclusive jurisdiction clause to be recognised and enforced in other contracting states.
 However, as has been noted, there are a number of limitations and uncertainties regarding the protection offered by the Hague Convention.
 In addition to those already discussed, it should, for example, be noted that the Convention does not provide for the enforcement of protective measures such as interim injunctions or freezing orders.

-Many EU member states also enforce foreign judgments under their national laws, regardless of international arrangements.
+Many EU member states do, however, enforce foreign judgments under their national laws, regardless of international arrangements.
 This is the case in the UK, where it has long been possible to enforce foreign judgments under the common law where there is no reciprocal enforcement agreement in place, as is the case for judgments from the US, for example.
 However, there may be additional procedural hurdles, and therefore time and cost, involved.
-In addition, in some jurisdictions there may be more substantive issues with enforcement.
+In addition, in some jurisdictions, such as some Scandinavian jurisdictions, there may be more substantive issues with enforcement.
 Again, local law advice from the likely jurisdiction for enforcement may well be critical, both when deciding upon dispute resolution provisions or when formulating a litigation strategy, and we can provide or facilitate this.

 We have seen increased interest in international arbitration as a means of dispute resolution in light of Brexit, since enforcement of arbitral awards under the New York Convention – and arbitration generally - is unaffected by Brexit.
 Arbitration may therefore be a relatively low-risk option which parties may wish to consider, either when negotiating dispute resolution provisions in new contracts or if a dispute arises.
 In the latter case regard will have to be had to any existing dispute resolution provisions, which may or may not be capable of renegotiation.